sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 There are also carry/borrow dependencies which are definitions or uses of carry/borrow bits, which should be treated similarly to a register since they are another stateful processor resource.
 They are changed during arithmetic operations where a carry or borrow is used, making them frequently defined but rarely used.
 Adding them to the dependency dag would be unnecessarily constraining, so the authors placed them in a special subgraph for instructions that uses a carry or borrow.

 This dag representation differs from other literature on instruction ordering as they include edges for definitions vs definitions.
-This is necessary for the final definition of a resource at the end of a basic block (as it could be used by instructions that follow the basic block).
+This is necessary for the final definition of a resource at the end of a basic block (as it could be used by instructions that follow the basic block), or for defs to one register followed by a read from the same register.

 #### Selecting an Order: The Static Evaluator